Mike Oldfield: 2004–present: Mercury years

-On 12 April 2004 Oldfield launched his next virtual reality project, Maestro, which contains music from the Tubular Bells 2003 album and some new chillout melodies.
+On 12 April 2004, Oldfield launched his next virtual reality project, Maestro, which contains music from the Tubular Bells 2003 album and some new chillout melodies.
 The games have since been made available free of charge on Tubular.net.

-In 2005, Oldfield signed a deal with Mercury Records UK, who secured the rights to his catalogue when the rights had reverted to himself.
+In 2005 Oldfield signed a deal with Mercury Records UK, who secured the rights to his catalogue when the rights had reverted to himself.
 Mercury acquired the rights to Oldfield's back catalogue, in July 2007.
 Oldfield released his first album on the Mercury label, Light + Shade, in September 2005.
 It is a double album of music of contrasting mood: relaxed (Light) and upbeat and moody (Shade).
 In 2006 and 2007, Oldfield headlined the Night of the Proms tour, consisting of 21 concerts across Europe.
 Also in 2007, Oldfield released his autobiography, Changeling.

-In March 2008 Oldfield released his first classical album, Music of the Spheres; Karl Jenkins assisted with the orchestration.
+In March 2008, Oldfield released his first classical album, Music of the Spheres; Karl Jenkins assisted with the orchestration.
 In the first week of release the album topped the UK Classical chart and reached No. 9 on the main UK Album Chart.
 A single "Spheres", featuring a demo version of pieces from the album, was released digitally.
 The album was nominated for a Classical Brit Award, the NS&I Best Album of 2009.

 In 2008, when Oldfield's original 35-year deal with Virgin Records ended, the rights to Tubular Bells and his other Virgin releases were returned to him, and were then transferred to Mercury Records.
 Mercury announced that his Virgin albums would be reissued with bonus content from 2009.
 In 2009, Mercury released the compilation album The Mike Oldfield Collection 1974–1983, that went to No. 11 in the UK chart.

-In 2008, Oldfield contributed a new track, "Song for Survival", to the charity album Songs for Survival in support of Survival International.
-Oldfield's daughter Molly played a large part in the project.
+In 2008 Oldfield contributed a new track, "Song for Survival", to the charity album Songs for Survival in support of Survival International.
 In 2010, lyricist Don Black said that he had been working with Oldfield.
-In 2012, Oldfield was featured on Journey into Space, an album by his brother Terry, and on the track "Islanders" by German producer Torsten Stenzel's York project.
+In 2012 Oldfield was featured on Journey into Space, an album by his brother Terry, and on the track "Islanders" by German producer Torsten Stenzel's York project.
 In 2013, Oldfield and York released a remix album entitled Tubular Beats.